Rikidozan/city-in-east-and-southeast-asia/seminars.md

 * Read over the index of the SMPA and browse file structure
 * Read "Introduction to the Shanghai Municipal Police Files" [Robert Bickers website on the SMPA](http://eis.bris.ac.uk/~hirab/smp2.html)

+**Secondary Reading**

+Dobson, Miriam, and Benjamin Ziemann, eds. *Reading Primary Sources: The Interpretation of Texts from Nineteenth- and Twentieth-Century History*.
+Routledge Guides to Using Historical Sources.
+London ; New York: Routledge, 2009.
+Read Ch 4 "Surveillance Reports" pp74-87.

 Frederic Wakeman Jr., “Policing Modern Shanghai,” *The China Quarterly*, no. 115 (September 1, 1988): 408–40.

 Isabella Jackson, “The Raj on Nanjing Road: Sikh Policemen in Treaty-Port Shanghai,” *Modern Asian Studies* 46, no. 06 (November 2012): 1672–1704